-ENVIRONMENT DIRECTORATE (COUNTY SURVEYOR): The County Surveyor had raised a number of objections to the proposal which have now been addressed through the receipt of amended/additional information.
+ENVIRONMENT The County Surveyor had raised a number of objections to the DIRECTORATE proposal which have now been addressed through the receipt (COUNTY SURVEYOR): of amended/additional information.
 The County Surveyor therefore has no objection to the proposal subject to technical requirements/conditions.

 LCC CONTRIBUTIONS: Based upon the latest assessment, LCC will be seeking a contribution for 3 secondary school places.
-However, LCC will not be scaling a contribution for primary school places.
+However, LCC will not be seeking a contribution for primary school places.